DerGuru/The-Resonant/New Chapters/Part1/P1-10_Learning_Curve.md

 *Focus on it.
 Not with your eyes.
 With your awareness.
 Let yourself feel its presence.
 Its weight.
 Its place in space.*

 Jason tried.
 Felt silly.
-"I don't—"
+"I don'tâ€”"

 *Don't force.
 Allow.
 Perception is not pushing.
 It's opening.*